Pastor, I trust your last Sunday was a blessed worship experience.

 I understand the highs and lows of special emphasis days such as Christmas, Easter, and Mother’s Day.
 I’ve left them before feeling quite discouraged.
 I also know what it is to float into Monday on the wings of encouragement.

-Why do I stand on this conviction?
-Because we can never assume they’ve really heard the Gospel.
-Pastor, it’s the one thing about that day that you have the most control over.
+Pastor, your sermon is the one thing about that day that you have the most control over.
 Get it right, and you’ll glorify Jesus in the process.

-1)You need simple content for this special day.
+1. You need simple content for this special day.

 Assume you will have guests present who are unchurched and have little biblical literacy.
 That being said, this is not the time for supposing five theories on the three days between Good Friday and Resurrection Sunday.
 Don’t try to make connections between ancient paganism and our modern celebrations.
 Save those intellectual pieces for another teaching session with your core believers.
-And please don’t make any snide remarks about those who only come to church on these special days.
+And please don’t make snide remarks about those who only come to church on these special days.
 That criticism does nothing to help their souls.

 Enjoy the opportunity and be gracious in your delivery of the Good News.

-2)Be brief in length for the sake of family gatherings.
+2. Be brief in length for the sake of family gatherings.

 Sunday is not all about you and the sound of your voice.
 And special days such as Easter, Mother’s Day, and Christmas (and others) are even less about you than you could imagine.
 The families in your congregation have planned to spend some time together.
 Respect that, and you will be beloved for years to come.
 I’ve never heard a sincere complaint about a short sermon.

 Clarity comes when you practice brevity, and the congregation is more likely to remember some of the content.

-3)Please provide a clear invitation.
+3. Please provide a clear invitation.